divio/divio-cloud-docs/reference/addons-key.rst

 Addon URLs
 ~~~~~~~~~~

-A project, or an addon in it, may need to specify some URL patterns.
+An application, or an addon in it, may need to specify some URL patterns.

-They could simply be added to the project's ``urls.py`` manually.
+They could simply be added to the application's ``urls.py`` manually.
 However, it's
 also convenient for addons to be able to configure URLs programmatically, so
 that when an addon is installed, it will also take care of setting up the
 relevant URL configurations.

 Aldryn Addons provides a way to do this.
-A Divio project's ``urls.py``
+A Divio application's ``urls.py``
 contains::

     urlpatterns = [